Adventure Trails on the Coffs Coast

 Forest Sky Pier at Sealy Lookout

-Drive a further 2km from The Gap car park to Sealy Lookout to enjoy expansive views over Coffs Harbour with picnic, barbecue, and toilet facilities available.
+Drive a further 2km from The Gap car park to Sealy Lookout to enjoy expansive views over Coffs Harbour with a picnic, barbecue, and toilet facilities available.
 An impressive new Sky Pier with viewing platform opened at Sealy Lookout in late 2011 providing awesome views over treetops.

 Muttonbird Island walk – Coffs Harbour Marina